 TONED released their debut full length album Cancelled (2018) on the Wolfsblood label.
 They have toured the Northeastern US, performing alongside musicians such as Martin Rev, James Chance and the Contortions, Jack Wright, Nick Millevoi, and Zach Darrup.

-Nathan Corder (electronics) & Tom Weeks (saxophone) perform intensely abstract improvised music.
+Nathan Corder (electronics/guitar) & Tom Weeks (saxophone) perform intensely abstract improvised music.
 Combining the highly idiosyncratic sound palette of Corder’s self-built electronic system with Weeks’ spastic saxophone perversions, the music twists, turns, interlocks, and blends into a chaotic modernist austerity.
 Formed at Mills College with a shared proclivity for musical extremes, the duo treads in the spirit of Roscoe Mitchell's interactions with George Lewis’ Voyager, Yasunao Tone, and Bay Area luminaries The Hub and Possessed.
 Corder & Weeks released their full length debut recording recording Anaconda (2018) on the Noise Pelican record label.
 In addition to numerous performances on the West Coast, the duo have performed throughout the Midwest and East Coast, and were invited to perform at the 3rd Northwestern University New Music Conference (nunc3!).

 In addition to their work as a duo, Corder & Weeks have collaborated with musicians such as William Winant, G. Calvin Weston, Scott Siler, Eli Namay, & Bill Harris.